-RENWEB/FACTS and GOOGLE CLASSROOM: https://factsmgt.com/
+FACTS and GOOGLE CLASSROOM: https://factsmgt.com/

-- RenWeb/FACTS will remain our main platform of communication to parents which includes student records, grades, lesson plans, attendance, and behavior while Google Classroom will be a virtual classroom for the students.(note 1) - Parents should view RenWeb/FACTS regularly - Information in RenWeb/FACTS is updated weekly. - Parents and students can access a wealth of information including the school calendar, school news, and guidance information
+- FACTS will remain our main platform of communication to parents which includes student records, grades, lesson plans, attendance, and behavior while Google Classroom will be a virtual classroom for the students.(note 1) - Parents should view RFACTS regularly - Information in FACTS is updated weekly. - Parents and students can access a wealth of information including the school calendar, school news, and guidance information - Lesson plans are posted for K5-8 - Grades are posted for 4th-8th and are updated by the end of the day on Monday. - Low grade reports are sent out every other Tuesday

 Note 1: Teachers contact parents one time each 9 weeks by phone or email when a student's grade drops to a "D" or below or if they notice a significant decline in academic performance.
 Teachers will also contact parents of students in danger of failing for the year.
-All other contact is through the RenWeb/FACTS Parent Portal unless the parent contacts the teacher.
-As always, we strongly encourage parents to follow Renweb/FACTS closely and reach out to teachers with any grade or class concerns.
+All other contact is through the FACTS Parent Portal unless the parent contacts the teacher.
+As always, we strongly encourage parents to follow FACTS closely and reach out to teachers with any grade or class concerns.